Solar System: Distances and scales

 The radius of the Sun is 0.0047 AU.
 Thus, the Sun occupies 0.00001% (1 part in 10^{7}) of the volume of a sphere with a radius the size of Earth's orbit, whereas Earth's volume is roughly 1 millionth (10^{−6}) that of the Sun.
 Jupiter, the largest planet, is 5.2 AU from the Sun and has a radius of 71000 km, whereas the most distant planet, Neptune, is 30 AU from the Sun.

 With a few exceptions, the farther a planet or belt is from the Sun, the larger the distance between its orbit and the orbit of the next nearest object to the Sun.
 For example, Venus is approximately 0.33 AU farther out from the Sun than Mercury, whereas Saturn is 4.3 AU out from Jupiter, and Neptune lies 10.5 AU out from Uranus.
 Attempts have been made to determine a relationship between these orbital distances, like the Titius–Bode law and Johannes Kepler's model based on the Platonic solids, but ongoing discoveries have invalidated these hypotheses.

 Some Solar System models attempt to convey the relative scales involved in the Solar System in human terms.
 Some are small in scale (and may be mechanical – called orreries) – whereas others extend across cities or regional areas.
-The largest such scale model, the Sweden Solar System, uses the 110-meter (361-foot) Avicii Arena in Stockholm as its substitute Sun, and, following the scale, Jupiter is a 7.5-meter (25-foot) sphere at Stockholm Arlanda Airport, 40 km (25 mi) away, whereas the farthest current object, Sedna, is a 10 cm (4 in) sphere in Luleå, 912 km (567 mi) away.
+The largest such scale model, the Sweden Solar System, uses the 110-meter (361-foot) Avicii Arena in Stockholm as its substitute Sun, and, following the scale, Jupiter is a 7.5-meter (25-foot) sphere at Stockholm Arlanda Airport, 40 km away, whereas the farthest current object, Sedna, is a 10 cm sphere in Luleå, 912 km away.
 At that scale, the distance to Proxima Centauri would be roughly 8 times further than the Moon is from Earth.

 If the Sun–Neptune distance is scaled to 100 m, then the Sun would be about 3 cm in diameter (roughly two-thirds the diameter of a golf ball), the giant planets would be all smaller than about 3 mm, and Earth's diameter along with that of the other terrestrial planets would be smaller than a flea (0.3 mm) at this scale.

 Comparison of the distances between planets, with the white bar showing orbital variations.
 The size of the planets is not to scale.